NCAR/DART/docs/pages/Getting_Started.md

 observation definition.

 DART makes a further distinction between specific *observation types* and generic *quantities*.
 Essentially, an *observation type* can be considered to be instrument-specific and the *quantity* is something you learned about in physics.
 As an example, 'RADIOSONDE_TEMPERATURE' is an *observation type* of the fundamental *quantity* 'TEMPERATURE'.
 The role of the various obs_def input files is to define the mapping between the types and quantities, and optionally to provide type-specific processing routines.
-Specifying many observation types allows DART to be able to evaluate some observations and assimilate others - even if both instrument measure the same *quantity*.
+Specifying many observation types allows DART to be able to evaluate some observations and assimilate others - even if the instruments measure the same *quantity*.

 A single obs_def output module is created by the program *preprocess* from two kinds of input files.
 First, a DEFAULT obs_def module (normally called